 During the term of this MOU agreement, any employee who in the regular course of their employment and after successfully passing a City administered oral and written test, uses their bilingual proficiency on a regular basis for the benefit of the City shall receive bilingual pay of an additional 5% of their monthly base salary.
-This premium pay will be effective the first day of the pay period following successful completion of the the discretion to determine The City retains process. classifications/positions and which languages, are eligible.
+This premium pay will be effective the first day of the pay period following successful completion of the testing process.
+The City retains the discretion to determine which classifications/positions and which languages, are eligible.
 This benefit shall not compound, nor be compounded by, any other additional compensation.